vantage6/vantage6-workshop/episodes/chapter4.md

 >
 > Please distribute each of these keys privately to each of the organizations.
 Note that they may reset their API key so that no-one but them knows it.

-You will need this API key to register the nodes of the organizations in the collaboration.
-For more details, see [the chapter of setting up a vantage6 node](./chapter6.md).
+You will need the API keys when you run the nodes to authenticate with the vantage6 server.
+We will discuss this in [the chapter of setting up a vantage6 node](./chapter6.md).

-5. After creating the collaboration, you can see the details of the collaboration by clicking on the specific collaboration listed in the `Collaborations` tab.
+1. After creating the collaboration, you can see the details of the collaboration by clicking on the specific collaboration listed in the `Collaborations` tab.
     * You will see what organizations are participating in the collaboration.
     * You will see the nodes of the organizations that are registered in the collaboration.
 If no nodes are registered, you can register them manually by clicking the `Register missing nodes` button.
     * You can also see the algorithm store available for the collaboration.
 You can add a algorithm store for the collaboration by clicking the `Add algorithm store` button.